Queen Ratna of Nepal

-Ratna Rajya Lakshmi Devi Shah (born 19 August 1928) is a member of the Nepalese Royal Family who was Queen consort of Nepal from 1955 to 1972 and Queen dowager from 1972 to 2008 when the royal family were stripped of all titles and privileges.
-She is the second wife of King Mahendra (1920–1972).
-Ratna belongs to the aristocratic Rana family and is the daughter of Field Marshal Hari Shamsher Jang Bahadur Rana and his wife, Megha Kumari Rajya Lakshmi.
+Ratna Rajya Lakshmi Devi Shah (born 19 August 1928) is a member of the Nepalese royal family who was Queen of Nepal from 1955 to 1972 and Queen dowager from 1972 to 2008.

 Life

 Ratna's older sister Crown Princess Indra had married Crown Prince Mahendra in 1940 but died in 1950.
 Two years later, Ratna married Mahendra.
 Mahendra already had three sons and three daughters with Indra.
 Ratna became Queen consort after Mahendra's father King Tribhuvan died in 1955.
+King Mahendra and Queen Ratna did not have any children, as she was sterilized by King Mahendra before their marriage.
 In 1972, King Mahendra suffered a fatal heart attack while hunting in Chitwan National Park.
-His oldest son, Prince Birendra took over..
+His oldest son, Crown Prince Birendra took over.

 On the evening of June 1, 2001, when the Nepalese royal massacre took place, Ratna was sitting with her sister-in-law Princess Helen Shah in the anteroom, and thus survived.
 The two women heard the gunshots but did not take them seriously.
 A few minutes later, Prince Paras came and told them that the Crown Prince Dipendra had shot everybody, including the King.
-Dipendra was declared King while still in coma, she was said to have refused to see his unconscious body.
+Dipendra was declared King while still in coma, Ratna was said to have refused to see his unconscious body.

 The Nepalese monarchy was abolished in 2008 after the Constituent Assembly election.
-All members of the royal family had to evacuate the Narayanhity Palace, with the exception of the Ratna.
+All members of the royal family had to evacuate the Narayanhiti Palace, with the exception of Queen Ratna.
 King Gyanendra made arrangements for his ailing step-mother and aunt to stay in Mahendra Manzil, a palace within the complex of Narayanhity Palace Museum.
 The Maoist government, however, confiscated numerous palaces that her husband Mahendra had built on his personal property as gifts to her.